 - Guide 1: How to Remove The system is badly damaged from Windows.

-- Guide 2: Get rid of The system is badly damaged from Mac OS X.
+- Guide 2: Get rid of The system is badly damaged on Mac OS X.

-- Guide 3: Remove The system is badly damaged from Google Chrome.
+- Guide 3: Remove The system is badly damaged in Google Chrome.